 You don’t need the following instructions if when you insert the CD into your CD drive, an installer app appears prompting you to install the CD to your computer.

-However, if the CD starts to run the program itself from the CD (as a few are designed to do without installing) then the following instructions will show you how to perform a manual installation of the program from the CD to your hard drive, so you no longer need the CD to run the Bible program.
+However, if the CD starts to run the program itself from the CD (as a few are designed to do without installing) then the following instructions will show you how to perform a manual FULL INSTALL of the program from the CD to your hard drive, so you no longer need the CD in the drive to run the Bible program.

 Full Install Help

-A few of our software CDs were created without an installation program.
+Some of our software CDs were mastered without an installation program.
 They were designed to run directly from the CD drive without needing to install files to your hard drive.
-We did that to save space on our customers’ hard drives back in the day when Sunday School computers typically had less storage space, and certain programs were very large.
+We did that to save space on our customers’ hard drives “back in the day” when Sunday School computers typically had less storage space, and certain programs were very large.

-However, we have always permitted and helped our customers to perform manual installations of those programs that were designed to run from the CD and not install –in cases where they didn’t want to have kids or teachers handling the CD (losing, scratching), and in cases where they didn’t have a CD drive, or their CD drive was too slow to adequately present the program.
+However, we have always permitted and helped our customers to manually install of those programs that were designed to run from the CD and not install –in cases where the leader didn’t want the kids or teachers handling the CD (potentially losing or scratching them), and in cases where the church computer didn’t have a CD drive, or their CD drive was too slow to adequately present the program.

-After you perform the following manual install, you can put the CD away for safekeeping.
+After you perform the following “full manual install,” you can put the CD away for safekeeping.

 Look for the Print link at the bottom of this page.